ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-vvv-webtransport-http3.md

 ## Limiting Number of Simultaneous Sessions

-From the flow control perspective, Http3Transport sessions count against the stream flow control just like regular HTTP request, since they are established via an HTTP CONNECT request.
+From the flow control perspective, Http3Transport sessions count against the stream flow control just like regular HTTP requests, since they are established via an HTTP CONNECT request.
 This document does not make any effort to introduce a separate flow control mechanism for sessions, nor to separate HTTP requests from WebTransport data streams.
 If the server needs to limit the rate